 Take a walk in the colony and check out the shops where prayer flags are made, the local souvenir shops and oh, the noodles manufacturing factory – the most interesting of all!

-09 | Meditate & Ponder at Deer Park
+20. Meditate & Attend Workshops at Deer Park

 They conduct workshops and activities throughout the year ranging from Yoga to well-being, and there are also a few volunteering opportunities open for everyone.

-The other organisation in Bir which has been promoting a productive and a positive living is Dharmalaya Institute, where they conduct workshops on sustainable living.
+The other organisation in Bir Billing which has been promoting a productive and positive living is Dharmalaya Institute, where they conduct workshops on sustainable living.